illescasDaniel/Questions/README.md

 - Read Questions from a QR Code
 - Dark theme
 - Switch between themes by:
-	- swiping up/down with 2 fingers or
+	- Swiping up/down with 2 fingers
-	- using a home quick action
+	- Using a home quick action

 (The questions included are just some simple examples.)